NYSE Euronext: Libor administration

 In early 2014, NYSE Euronext took over the administration of the London interbank offered rate from the British Bankers Association.
 The new administrator is NYSE Euronext Rates Administration Limited, a London-based, UK registered company, regulated by the UK's Financial Conduct Authority.

 Global marketing and branding

 NYSE Euronext maintains an active marketing campaign, both for its own brand, as well as for its listed companies.
 The Global Marketing and Branding department is responsible for the full spectrum of NYSE Euronext's brand marketing, including advertising, marketing communications, event management, and market research.

-Through the NYSE Global Partnership Program, NYSE Euronext has created a series of strategic resources to support its listed companies' growth initiatives, so as to act as a conduit that enables them to reach new and important audiences.
-NYSE Euronext's 8,000 listed issues provide members with an extensive network of global investors and business leaders with which to interact.
-The company offers opportunities for co-branded advertising, linking listed companies to one another, as well as to the powerful brand that is NYSE Euronext.
+Through the NYSE Global Partnership Program, NYSE Euronext has created a series of resources to support its listed companies' growth initiatives, so as to act as a conduit that enables them to reach new audiences.
+NYSE Euronext's 8,000 listed issues provide members with a network of global investors and business leaders with which to interact.
+The company offers opportunities for co-branded advertising, linking listed companies to one another, as well as to the brand that is NYSE Euronext.